bedwards254/testBDBC/_posts/2019-01-28-Imaging-Drives.md

 7. In the Guymager window, select the correct drive and right click to bring up the imaging menu.
 Select “Acquire image.”
 8. Select “Expert Witness Format, sub-format Guymager (file extension .EXX)” as file format and enter basic metadata, as relevant.
 Refer to Metadata Guidelines for guidance:
-- a.
-Under “Split,” type in an amount above what the total of the drive says it is.
+- Under “Split,” type in an amount above what the total of the drive says it is.
 Ex.
 5 GB on a 4GB drive, to make sure it doesn’t split.
-- b.
-Case Number: Record ID (MSS# then _ then a successive 2 or 3 digit number)
+- *Case Number:* Record ID (MSS# then _ then a successive 2 or 3 digit number)
-- c.
-Evidence Number: Disk Number/Title
+- *Evidence Number:* Disk Number/Title
-- d.
-Examiner: Imager’s Net ID (e.g., dwaugh, elfarr)
+- *Examiner:* Imager’s Net ID (e.g., dwaugh, elfarr)
-- e.
-Description: Brief description of media (e.g., collection name and type of drive it is, and number if applicable (Rita Ann Higgins flash drive 1)) and physical label, if applicable.
+- *Description:* Brief description of media (e.g., collection name and type of drive it is, and number if applicable (Rita Ann Higgins flash drive 1)) and physical label, if applicable.
-- f.
-Notes: As needed
+- *Notes:* As needed

 9. Browse to directory in which newly created image will be stored.
 - a.
 Instructions for getting to hard drive PC: